CWolfs/MissionControl-Site/docs/features/ai-behaviours.md

   "FollowPlayer": {
     "Target": "HeaviestMech", // HeaviestMech or LanceOrder
     "StopWhen": "OnEnemyDetected", // OnEnemyDetected, OnEnemyVisible, WhenNotNeeded
-    "MaxDistanceFromTargetBeforeSprinting": 200 // Distance beyond which the ally will only sprint to catch up }
+    "MaxDistanceFromTargetBeforeSprinting": 200, // Distance beyond which the ally will only sprint to catch up "TargetZoneRadius": 120 // The zone radius the following mech will try to get within }
 }
 ```